 At the end of the year, you have a gorgeous striped blanket that’s one of a kind, because even if you make one every year the temperature is always going to be different on any given day.

-How many colors do I need for a temperature blanket?
+How many colors do I need for my own temperature blanket?

 Most people pick 8-10 different colors with each having a 5-10 degree range.

-For example, take a look at this chart from Jenn Likes Yarn.
+For example, take a look at this temperature blanket color chart from Jenn Likes Yarn.
 She picked out eight colors for her blanket and set them at 10 degree intervals from 22F through to 89F.

 If the temperatures where you live are very similar for days on end you might want to switch colors every 2-5 degrees instead.